-Provide your organisation address/es, i.e. physical and postal address by clicking the “+ Add Address” button.
+Provide your organisation address/es, i.e. physical and postal address by clicking the + Add Address button.

 Note that at least one address must be provided.
 An error message will appear if no address is recorded.

-Press “Continue” or “Save for later”.
+Press Continue or Save for later.